 On June 23, 2015, the City of Hayward approved the Final Map within the boundaries of the proposed Hayward GHAD.
 La Vista, L.P. currently owns the developable parcels shown on the Final Map and shall have the responsibility to perform all the activities of the GHAD on property within the Final Map and Easements "M" and "TBD".
-Such responsibility shall automatically transfer to the GHAD at 9:00 a.m. on the day exactly one year after the first residential building permit is issued by the City of Hayward ("Transfer Eligibility Date").
-The Transfer Eligibility Date may be extended at the sole discretion of the Developer provided that the assessments shall continue to be levied during the extension period and that notice of such extension is delivered to the GHAD Manager at least 30 days prior to the Transfer Eligibility Date.
-The Developer intends that the period between the levying of the GHAD assessment and the GHAD becoming responsible to perform activities on properties within the Final Map will allow the District to accumulate reserve funds without incurring significant expenses.
+Such responsibility shall be eligible for transfer to the GHAD at 9:00 a.m. on the day exactly one year after the first residential building permit is issued by the City of Hayward ("Transfer Eligibility Date").
+The period between the levying of the GHAD assessment and the GHAD accepting maintenance responsibility of the GHAD activities as defined in Section 7 below will allow the District to accumulate reserve funds without incurring significant expenses.

-1 For example, if a landslide causes \$10,000 in structural damage to each one of four neighboring homes for a total of \$40,000 in structural damage and it costs the District \$100,000 to design and install a new retaining wall to abate the slide, the District may only reimburse each property owner \$2,500 of their \$10,000 in structural damage.
+1 For example, if a landslide causes \$10,000 in structural damage to each one of four neighboring homes for a total of \$40,000 in structural damage and it costs the GHAD \$100,000 to design and install a new retaining wall to abate the slide, the District may only reimburse each property owner \$2,500 of their \$10,000 in structural damage.